 Taking it up a notch: A USB mic will handle capturing your voice for your streams and that’s great.
 However, if you want to be able to bring in other sound sources and use other/professional microphones then you might consider adding a USB mixer.
-I recently added a Behringer Xenyx 1204 USB premium to my streaming studio.
-This mixer allows for up to 12 different inputs.
-I also invested in a Shure MX184 Condenser Microphone – Super Cardiod lavaliere.
+I recently added a Focusrite Scarlett 2i2 (3rd Gen) USB Audio Interface to my streaming studio.
+This mixer allows for 2 different inputs (my lav mic and background music).
+I also invested in a Shure MX184 Condenser Microphone – Super Cardioid lavaliere.

 The benefit of using a lav mic is that you don’t have to worry about it obstructing the view of your onscreen talent/guests.
 Since I’m using a separate computer running the streaming software I have the mixer plugged into that computer.
 This means that audio coming from my Mac or iPad has no way to get into my streams without the mixer.
 This is crucial if you want to show off anything that has audio in it.
 Now that I have the mixer and the Shure lave mic the Blue Yeti is currently on used as a backup and is currently unplugged.